-Disclosure: This page may contain affiliate links, meaning I receive commission if you decide to make a purchase through my links.
-This is at no additional cost to you.
+Disclosure: This page contains affiliate links, meaning I receive commission if you decide to make a purchase through my links at no additional cost to you.

 If you usually plop on the couch with your computer and browse online stores, the couch isn’t going to be your most productive environment.
 You’ll want to sit up straight at your dining table or, preferably, a desk.
 In your workspace, you should try to limit your distractions by keeping your phone in another room.